thanos-io/thanos/docs/operating/cross-cluster-tls-communication.md

 ```

 ## `envoy.yaml` V3 API
-- This is an example envoy config using the v3 API
-- it differs slightly to the above (more log formatting) but is essentially the same in functionality
-- This config  **sends** a client certificate to authenticate with remote clusters
-- This only implements a single port/listener, but adding more (as the v2 example has 2) is fairly trivial.
-Simple clone the `sidecar_name` listener and the `sidecar_name` cluster
+This is an example envoy config using the v3 API.
+It does differ slightly to the above (more log formatting) but is essentially the same in functionality.
+This config  **sends** a client certificate to authenticate with remote clusters (they must have the CA loaded in order to verify).
+This only implements a single port/listener, but adding more (ie. the v2 example has 2) is fairly trivial.
+Simple clone the `sidecar_name` listener and the `sidecar_name` cluster blocks.

 ```
 admin: